SoFiA-Admin/wallaby-data-releases/README.md

 # Wallaby Public Data Releases

-### Inportant Note:
+### Please note:

-Information and access scripts in relation to WALLABY public data releases are now hosted on **GitLab**.
+Information and access scripts in relation to WALLABY public data releases have been moved to **GitLab**.
 Please click on the following link to access the repository:

 https://gitlab.com/SoFiA-Admin/wallaby-data-releases